mkuzmick/watch-together/documentation/documentation/3-getting-started-slack-app.md

 ### To send a notification:
 14. Back in your internet browser, look for the heading "Send a notification".
 Under the smaller, grayed out heading `// Send the notification`, copy the code that begins with
 `(async`.
 15. Navigate back to `slack.js` in Atom.
+Hit enter a few times at the beginning of the last line of code to make space around line 18.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwMjUxNDc3NCwxMzE2NDYzNDU5LDEwOD
+eyJoaXN0b3J5IjpbLTExMTQ3MDgzNjIsMTMxNjQ2MzQ1OSwxMD
-c4NTUxNDEsLTE4ODA5NzQwLDEwMDk1ODg4MTksMTczODc5NzYx
+g3ODU1MTQxLC0xODgwOTc0MCwxMDA5NTg4ODE5LDE3Mzg3OTc2
-MCwtMTU1NTY0NTUyNyw3NDg0NTU1NTEsOTkwNDExOTgsLTE2MD
+MTAsLTE1NTU2NDU1MjcsNzQ4NDU1NTUxLDk5MDQxMTk4LC0xNj
-c5Mzc5NzIsLTEzNTY4NTIwNDEsMTc2MDIzNzE3MV19
+A3OTM3OTcyLC0xMzU2ODUyMDQxLDE3NjAyMzcxNzFdfQ==
 -->